-Parish communion at St George's Church was celebrated by the Rev David Barnes.
-Rosalind Watt read the lesson and the server was Roger Kenworthy.
-Verena Wood played the organ.
+Parish communion at St George’s Church was celebrated by the Rev David Barnes.
+During the service, he baptised Zoe Ray and Mesha Ray-Johnson, the daughters of Heather and Paul.
+Rosalind Watt read the lesson and the server was Roger Kenworthy, The organist was Verena Wood.

-The weekly prayer breakfast was held at the home of Sue and Graham Dawson.
-The Rev John Marsh conducted midweek communion at St John’s Church.
-A faith lunch followed the service.
+A prayer breakfast was held at the home of Sue and Graham Dawson.

-Family communion at St John’s Church was led by the Rev Di Ellerton, who read the gospel, preached the sermon and was celebrant.
-The readers were David Steele and Karen Beattie.
-Sue Dawson led prayers and members of the congregation were invited to light candles at the altar.
-Sue Dawson also assisted with the chalice.
-The organist was June Asquith.
-Coffee and biscuits were served after the service by Hilary Roberts.
+Family communion at St John’s Church was led by the Rev Geoff Bamford, who read the gospel, preached the sermon and was celebrant.
+The readers were John Booth and Derek Dixon.
+Val Shuttleworth led prayers and Adam Greenhalgh was the organist.
+Coffee and biscuits were served afterwards by Hilary Roberts.